The Housing Lottery is an opportunity for eligible students to select rooms in the Spring for the upcoming academic year.

-- Look at the information about each residence hall (including floor plans!) and list of the available rooms & suites.
+- Look at the information about each residence hall (including floor plans!) and the list of the Available Rooms & Suites.

 - Prepare a ranked list of buildings / suites / rooms you'd like to live in, in case your top choices are not available when your Selection Time starts.

 - Discuss your preferences as a group in advance, so you're not scrambling when your Selection Time starts.

 - Discuss your non-negotiables.
 Are there specific buildings or room types you don't want to select?
 Do group members have accommodation needs?
 Once the group picks, it's not possible for any group member to pick a different space, join a different group, or sign up for the Guaranteed List instead.

 - Discuss who would live together in doubles as roommates in case you aren't able to pick singles.

 - Discuss what you will do if your top preferences are not available.
 Will you pick something else or not pick so you can regroup for a later part of the Lottery?

 - Determine which group member will pick for the Group (only the Group Leader specified on the Portal can pick during the 4, 5, and 6 Lottery).

 - Plan to meet with your group at least 15 minutes before your Selection Time starts.
 Check which of your ranked preferences may still be able to select.